c-BIG/SG10K-CYP2D6/pipelines/consensus/README_sg10k_cyp2d6_aggregate_diplotypes.md

 - `star_allele_frequency` array of star allele frequencies within the ancestry group

 All `count` and `frequency` columns are computed based on the ancestry group of each diplotype, haplotype and star allele, e.g: the diplotype frequency of "*1/*1" for "C" is `number of "*1/*1" diplotypes seen in "C" / total number of "C" diplotypes`.

+# Changelog
+## v2
+- Haplotypes and star allele counts/frequencies were being reported incorrectly.
+The issue was a missing multiplication of the values by the diplotype count, which has now been fixed.
+- Exported dataset in JSON format as well as original TSV file